fsprojects/FAKE/docs/articles/fake-v6-release-announcement.md

 During the dependency update, we faced an issue in FSDocs (formerly FSFormatting).
 FAKE was using 4.x version of the library, and currently released version is 16.x!
-The library has changed a lot in which a lot of the steps FAKE uses to generate the website were removed from library.
-For instance, using Razor pages as templates, API and usage.
+The library has changed a lot in which a lot of the steps FAKE uses to generate the website were removed from the library.
+For instance, using Razor pages as templates, the API and command line usage.

-This let to a major re-implemntation and re-design of FAKE website from the ground up.
-We took the chance to do all of that during update of FSDocs library.
+This push to a major re-implementation and re-design of the FAKE website from the ground up.
+We took the chance to do all of that during the update of FSDocs library!

 So, from FAKE v6, we now have a new module; `Fake.DotNet.Fsdocs`, and `Fake.DotNet.FSFormatting` has been removed.
 The new module uses the new API from FSDocs and it is used in generating the new website.